 Backstage is equipped with a full darkroom and processing lab, and this coupled with the fact that we have the option of applying a secondary silverlock polysulfide treatment means that Backstage is a one-stop expert in creating, duplicating, and treating microfilm that will last for half a millennia.
 We follow RLG, ANSI, and LC microfilming guidelines closely; Backstage creates a camera master, then a print master negative copy.
 With the print master in hand, we can duplicate positive copies of the film into as many service copies as your library thinks is appropriate.

 Not sure where to keep your archival reels?
-Sales Representative Beth Ann Goodwill shares how Backstage can also help with secure, climate controlled storage.
+Account Representative Beth Ann Goodwill shares how Backstage can also help with secure, climate controlled storage.

 The Finished Result

 At the end of a project, the library will be given any one or combination of the following, at their decision: